 There's no getting around it: Infidelity can destroy a marriage.
 Not only does cheating bring on feelings of pain and betrayal, it undermines the trust upon which the relationship is built—and many couples have a hard time coming back from that.
 In fact, according to the American Psychological Association (APA), relationship therapists agree that extramarital affairs are one of the most damaging problems couples face, as well as one of the most difficult to treat.
-This same report from the APA states that 42 percent of all divorcees reported more than one extramarital sexual contact during the course of their marriages.
+This same study from the APA states that 42 percent of all divorcees reported more than one extramarital sexual contact during the course of their marriages.

 If you've experienced infidelity in your marriage, these statistics probably don't resonate with you as much as the negative emotions you endured on account of your partner's unfaithfulness.
 It’s this pain that often leads to divorce after infidelity—but it's not the only reason.
 Below, find five reasons infidelity can lead to divorce, plus tips to help you heal after an affair.

 5 Reasons Infidelity Leads to Divorce

 You're unable to trust your partner again: In an instant, the revelation of an affair turns your spouse—your most trusted confidant and partner—into a stranger.
 Who is this person who lied, deceived, and betrayed you?
 How can you believe anything they say?
 How can you be sure they won't have another affair?
 Trust is often the first casualty of infidelity, but it's also the cornerstone of any successful relationship.
 Unless the trust can be rebuilt, the marriage has no future.